KhopSun/DatingApp_MatchMaking/README.md

 ## 🎯 **Key Features**
 - **Clustering:** Profiles are grouped using **Hierarchical Agglomerative Clustering** to identify similar users.
 - **Dimensionality Reduction:** **PCA** is used to reduce data complexity while preserving key features.
-- **Real-Time Integration:** New user profiles are integrated into the existing dataset, updating recommendations in real time.
 - **Similarity Calculation:** Identifies the **top 15 most similar profiles** by calculating correlations within clusters.
 - **Evaluation:** Uses **Silhouette Coefficient** and **Davies-Bouldin Score** to evaluate clustering performance and determine the optimal number of clusters.